 If you are only planning to use a lab computer, you may skip this part.
-However, if you plan to be using a non-lab computer at any point this semester, then you will have to install the appropriate ssh private key for access to your central repository.
+However, if you plan to be using a non-lab computer, then you must first install the appropriate ssh private key for access to your central repository.
 Don't worry about what it is for now.

-We highly recommend that you read section D of the instructional accounts guide if you are confused with the commands or feel free to ask your TA for help.
+We highly recommend that you read section D of the instructional accounts guide if you are confused with the commands.

 Finally, you must correctly set your